Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 We have simulated *E. coli* adapting to a single sudden change in its environment, but life often depends on responding to continual change.
 Imagine a glucose cube in an aqueous solution.
 As the cube dissolves, a **gradient** will form, with a glucose concentration that decreases outward from the cube.
 How will the tumbling frequency of *E. coli* change if the bacterium finds itself in an environment of an attractant gradient?
 Will the tumbling frequency decrease continuously as well, or will we see more complicated behavior?
 And once the cell reaches a region of high attractant concentration, will its default tumbling frequency stabilize to the same steady state?

-We will modify our model by increasing the concentration of the attractant ligand at an exponential rate and seeing how the concentration of phosphorylated CheY changes.
+We will modify our model by increasing the concentration of the attractant ligand exponentially and seeing how the concentration of phosphorylated CheY changes.
 This model will simulate a bacterium traveling up an attractant gradient toward an attractant.
 Moreover, we will examine how the concentration of phosphorylated CheY changes as we change the gradient's "steepness", or the rate at which attractant ligand is increasing.
 Visit the following tutorial if you're interested in following our adjustments for yourself.

 [Visit tutorial](tutorial_gradient){: .btn .btn--warning .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## Steady state tumbling frequency is robust

-To model a ligand concentration [*L*] that is increasing exponentially, we will use the function [*L*] = *l*<sub>0</sub> · *e*<sup>*k* · t</sup>, where *l*<sub>0</sub> is the initial ligand concentration, *k* is a constant dictating the rate of exponential growth, and *t* is the time.
+To model a ligand concentration [*L*] that is increasing exponentially, we will use the function [*L*] = *l*<sub>0</sub> · *e*<sup>*k* · t</sup>, where *e* is Euler's number (*e* = 2.71828...) *l*<sub>0</sub> is the initial ligand concentration, *k* is a constant dictating the rate of exponential growth, and *t* is the time.
 The parameter *k* represents the steepness of the gradient, since the higher the value of *k*, the faster the growth in the ligand concentration [*L*].

-For example, the following figure shows the concentration over time of phosphorylated CheY (shown in blue) when *l*<sub>0</sub> = 1000 and *k* = 0.1.
-The concentration of phosphorylated CheY, and therefore the tumbling frequency, still decreases sharply as the ligand concentration increases, but after all ligands become bound to receptors (shown by the plateau in the red curve), receptor methylation causes the concentration of phosphorylated CheY to return to its equilibrium.
-In other words, for these values of *l*<sub>0</sub> and *k*, the outcome is similar to when we provided an instantaneous increase in ligand, although the cell takes longer to reach its minimum concentration of phosphorylated CheY because the attractant concentration is increasing gradually.
+For example, the following figure shows the concentration over time of phosphorylated CheY (orange) when *l*<sub>0</sub> = 1000 and *k* = 0.1.
+The concentration of phosphorylated CheY, and therefore the tumbling frequency, still decreases sharply as the ligand concentration increases, but after all ligands become bound to receptors (the plateau in the blue curve), receptor methylation causes the concentration of phosphorylated CheY to return to its equilibrium.
+For these values of *l*<sub>0</sub> and *k*, the outcome is similar to when we provided an instantaneous increase in ligand, although the cell takes longer to reach its minimum concentration of phosphorylated CheY because the attractant concentration is increasing gradually.

 [![image-center](../assets/images/600px/chemotaxis_tutorial_addition01_vscode.png){: .align-center}](../assets/images/chemotaxis_tutorial_addition01_vscode.png)
 Plots of relevant molecule concentrations in our model (in number of molecules in the cell) over time (in seconds) when the concentration of ligand grows exponentially with *l*<sub>0</sub> = 1000 and *k* = 0.1.
-The concentration of bound ligand (shown in red) quickly hits saturation, which causes a minimum in phosphorylated CheY (and therefore a low tumbling frequency).
+The concentration of bound ligand (shown in red) quickly hits saturation, which causes a minimum in phosphorylated CheY (orange), and therefore a low tumbling frequency.
 To respond, the cell increases the methylation of receptors, which boosts the concentration of phosphorylated CheY back to equilibrium.
 {: style="font-size: medium;"}

 The following figure shows the results of multiple simulations in which we vary the growth parameter *k* and plot only the concentration of phosphorylated CheY over time.
 The larger the value of *k*, the faster the increase in receptor binding, and the steeper the drop in the concentration of phosphorylated CheY.